NBKRedSpy/QM-BepInExCompatibility/README.md

 # Important!
 Harmony Based Mods
 When creating Harmony based mods with BepInEx installed, the mod may work with BepInEx installed, but not without it.
 Workshop users will not have BepInEx installed.

-Make sure to include the following files to the Steam Workshop mod folder for a Harmony based mod.
+For Harmony Workshop mods, it is recommended to use Harmony instead of HarmonyX.
+Harmony's nuget package is Lib.Harmony.
+In that case, the `0Harmony.dll` will need to be copied to the mod's folder.

+If using HarmonyX instead, the following files will need to be copied.
 ```
 0Harmony.dll
 Mono.Cecil.dll